elevenchars/axidraw-idraw-edits/README.md

 ## Current Status

 I have located the version of the AxiDraw software that this the iDraw software is based off of ([version 1.0.2](https://github.com/evil-mad/axidraw/releases/tag/v1.0.2)).
 Currently there are no plans to support the laser because I don't have the laser attachment and I have no way to test it.
-My current plans are to only change the paramaters that are different between the AxiDraw v1.0.2 and iDraw v1.0.2 and bring them up to the current release.
+My current plans are to only change the parameters that are different between the AxiDraw v1.0.2 and iDraw v1.0.2 and bring them up to the current release.
 I don't expect that I need to make a lot of changes considering that the current AxiDraw drivers work besides some significant scaling issues.

 # AxiDraw